Bernardo-MG/RPG-Toolbox-Pendragon-API/readme.md

-## RPG Toolbox Pendragon's API library
+## Tabletop's Pendragon API library
-API defining an extension to use the RPG Toolbox libraries for the RPG Pendragon.
+API defining an extension to use the Tabletop project for the RPG Pendragon.

 ### Version
 The project is still under development, so expect a certain degree of instability.
 Class paths and names may change, and classes keep receiving enhancements which make them change with frequency.